 Todd Hartman is Senior Lecturer in Quantitative Social Science and Director of the Sheffield Q-Step Centre at the Sheffield Methods Institute.
 He is a political psychologist with international expertise in survey research and experimental design.
 His research explores the psychological underpinnings of public opinion and mass political behaviour, and his work has been featured in media outlets such as The Washington Post, The Guardian, The Economist, and Significance Magazine.
 He currently convenes the Political Psychology Specialist Group for the Political Studies Association and recently completed a 3-year term on the editorial board of PS: Politics and Political Science.
 He is working on Public trust in data-driven services and data management models and is a member of the Living with Data Advisory Group.

 Itzelle Medina-Perea is a PhD student at the University of Sheffield.
 She is researching the socio-cultural factors that promote, slow down, or block the movement of specific forms of personal patient data between different social actors within, and beyond, the health care sector in the UK.
 Through her research she aims to gain understanding of how socio-cultural factors influence the movement of particular types of patient data generated within the UK’s health care sector from their initial creation through to their use for secondary purposes in different contexts.
 She is working on Living with data.

-Susan Oman is Postdoctoral Research Associate at the University of Sheffield.
+Susan Oman is Lecturer in Data, AI & Society at the University of Sheffield.
 Susan researches how data works in context, and in relation to particular policy issues, including well-being, loneliness, inequality and class.
-Her research is situated in the sociology of knowledge and focuses on the role of knowledge in social change.
+Her research focuses on the role of knowledge in social change.
 She seeks to develop practice and policy-relevant understanding through methodologically rigorous projects that work with stakeholders and partners and have practical impact in various ways.
-She previously worked on Data, diversity and inequality in the creative industries and What constitutes ‘good data’ in the creative economy?.
+She previously worked on Data, diversity and inequality in the creative industries and What constitutes ‘good data’ in the creative economy?
 The outcomes of these projects can be found profiled on How data work in context.
 Susan is now working on Living with data.